quangtn266/Kafka_connector/README.md

 2) Build the Dockerfile: docker built . -t quangtn/kafka-connect-source-github:1.0
 3) Run the docker: docker run -e CLASSPATH=$CLASSPATH --net=host --rm -t -v $(pwd)/offsets:/kafka-connect-source-github/offsets quangtn/kafka-connect-source-github:1.0

+## Note:
+For sink connector (custom), I wil update it in another project.
+Besides, sink connector can be used with Elasticsearch or Database.